rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

 ### Argo CD Applications
 Argo CD is one of the most popular GitOps tools.
 It keeps the state of our OpenShift applications synchronized with our git repos.
 It is a controller that reconciles what is stored in our git repo (desired state) against what is live in our cluster (actual state).

 We will use Argo CD to deploy our MLOps toolings and models in a repeatable and reproduceable manner.
 We will store the definitions in Git, and let Argo CD to apply the definitions.
-That means, we need to deal with some yaml files :) Let's switch to a different type of workbench: `code-server` (let's be honest, Jupyter Notebook is not the best when it comes to yaml and commandline utilities🥲) and create a new workbench next to the existing Jupyter Notebook workbench in our `<USER_NAME>` project.
+That means, we need to deal with some YAML files :) Let's switch to a different type of workbench: `code-server` (let's be honest, Jupyter Notebook is not the best when it comes to YAML and commandline utilities🥲) and create a new workbench next to the existing Jupyter Notebook workbench in our `<USER_NAME>` project.

 1. Go to OpenShift AI > `USER_NAME` >  Workbenches and click `Create workbench`